How to rent guide section 21

 Landlords must provide the tenant with a minimum notice period before the eviction date specified in the Section 21 Notice.
 The notice period is typically two months, but may vary depending on the type of tenancy.
 It’s essential to double-check the notice period requirements to ensure compliance with the specific tenancy agreement and legal regulations.

-See also How to recycle cardboard
+See also How to make lemon pepper seasoning

 4. Apply to the Court for a Possession Order